-The Definitive Warehouse Roofing Guide [2022]
+The Definitive Warehouse Roofing Guide [2023]

 While the city has expanded rapidly over the last 30 years or so, a lot of the commercial roofing still reflects the time that it was built.
-It’s not a bad idea to check the age of your building and compare that to the leading roofing method of the time to see if you’re in need of an upgrade.
+It’s not a bad idea to check the age of your building, and compare that to the leading roofing method of the time, to see if you’re in need of an upgrade.

-But when it comes time to replace, repair or update the roof of your warehouse or other commercial structure, what is the best option?
+But when it comes time to replace, repair or update the roof of your warehouse or other commercial roofing structure, what is the best option?

 While every roof is different, there are a few types that work in most situations.